Stephen Metcalfe MP has been appointed as the new Government Envoy for the Year of Engineering.

 Secretary of State for Transport Chris Grayling has welcomed the appointment, and said: "Engineering is one of the most productive sectors in our economy, but a lack of graduates entering the profession is damaging growth.
 With major investment being made in infrastructure and new technologies that aim to improve the way we travel, work and live, it’s crucial to the nation’s success that more people join the profession."

-Find out more about the Year of Engineering and how to get involved at www.dft.gov.uk/year-of-engineering-2018/ or from Year of Engineering on Twitter.
+See the Engineering Council's statement on the Year of Engineering, or find out how to get involved at www.dft.gov.uk/year-of-engineering-2018/ or from Year of Engineering on Twitter.